Platanthera praeclara Sheviak & Bowles

 Kiefer, G. K. 2003.
 Report of activities relating to the effects of management practices on the Western Prairie Fringed Orchid, Platanthera praeclara, at Pembina Trail Preserve Scientific and Natural Area, Minnesota.
 Unpublished report to The Nature Conservancy, Minnesota Chapter.

 United States Fish and Wildlife Service.
 1996.
 Platanthera praeclara (Western Prairie Fringed Orchid) recovery plan.
-U.S. Fish and Wildlife Service, Fort Snelling, Minnesota. vi + 101 pp.
+U.S. Fish and Wildlife Service, Twin Cities, Minnesota. vi + 101 pp.

-Westwood, A. R. and C. L. Borkowsky.
-2003.
-Sphinx moth pollinators for the endangered Western Prairie Fringed Orchid, Platanthera praeclara, in Manitoba.
-Journal of the Lepidopterist's Society 58(1):13-20.
+Westwood, A. R., and C. L. Borkowsky.
+2004.
+Sphinx moth pollinators for the endangered Western Prairie Fringed Orchid Platanthera praeclara, in Manitoba, Canada.
+Journal of the Lepidopterists' Society 58(1): 13-20.

 Wolken, P. M. 1995.
 Habitat and life history of the western prairie fringed orchid (Platanthera praeclara).
 Thesis, University of Wyoming, Laramie, Wyoming.
 93 pp.